Structure Matters: Evaluating Multi-Agents Orchestration in Generative Therapeutic Chatbots

 \textbf{\textit{Interaction Dynamics: Why Architecture Matters.}} To understand \textit{why} the multi-agent system achieved higher perceived naturalness, we analyzed chat logs.
 One key factor appears to be turn-taking, pacing, and message length.
 Normalized by group size, Alpha participants generated the most agent messages per person ($\approx 20.9$) versus Beta ($\approx 14.6$) and Gamma ($\approx 9.8$), a 43\% and 113\% increase.
 Alpha's agent messages were shorter (229.8 characters) than Beta (408.7) and Gamma (635.1), shifting from long, lecture-style responses to rapid, dialogic exchanges that closely emulate human therapeutic conversation.
 User behavior mirrored this pattern: Alpha participants sent shorter messages on average (29.0 characters) than Beta (38.9) and Gamma (42.8), and the agent-to-user message length ratio was lowest in Alpha (7.9:1) versus Beta (10.5:1) and Gamma (13.4:1), indicating a more balanced, interactive dynamic.

 In addition, importantly the FSM architecture in Alpha, explicitly structured around therapeutic stages, naturally reflects the reasoning of a human therapist, guiding the conversation through problem identification, exploration, and resolution.
 Multi-agent coordination keeps each agent focused on its stage, while long-term memory preserves context within and across sessions, enhancing continuity and relevance.
 A structured therapeutic knowledge base ensures contextually appropriate guidance.
 Beta’s prompting and knowledge contributed to its intermediate performance, and Gamma’s minimal design performed lowest.
-Together, these elements suggest that Alpha’s design, by mimicking human conversational dynamics, multi-agent specialization, memory retention, and grounded expertise, directly drives higher perceived naturalness and overall interaction quality.
+Together, these elements suggest that Alpha’s design, by mimicking human conversational dynamics, multi-agent specialization, memory retention, and grounded expertise, is associated with higher perceived naturalness and improved conversational dynamics.